VainlyStrain/Vailyn/README.md

 #### Phase 2

-This is the exploitation phase, where Vailyn will try to leak as much files as possible.
+This is the exploitation phase, where Vailyn will try to leak as much files as possible, or gain a reverse shell using various techniques.

 The depth of lookup in phase 2 (the maximal number of layers traversed back, and the level of subdirectory recursion) is specified by the second value of the `-d` argument.
 In future versions, these properties can be changed independently (using 2 arguments).

 By specifying `-n`, Vailyn will not only display files on the terminal, but also download and save the files into the loot folder.

 If you want a verbose output (display every output, not only found files), you can use `--debug`.
 Note that output gets really messy, this is basically just a debug help.

+To gain a reverse shell, you can use the `-j A P` argument, where A is your listening IP, and P the port you want to listen on.

+> **WARNING**
+>
+> The reverse shell module is NOT production-ready yet!
+Not all techniques have been implemented yet, and the implemented ones still need polishing.
+>
+> Also, beware that YOUR IP WILL BE VISIBLE IN THE SERVER LOGS.

+The techniques (only work for LFI inclusions):

+* `/proc/self/environ inclusion` only works on outdated servers
+* `Apache Log Poisoning & inclusion`
+* `SSH Log Poisoning` _TODO_
+* `poisoned mail inclusion` _TODO_

 ### False Positive prevention